AntonSynytsia/MSPhysics/Overview.md

           MSPhysics::Simulation.instance.world.some_world_method
         }

-* See {MSPhysics::Common} for various functions accessible in the body and controller contexts.
+* See {MSPhysics::CommonContext} for various functions accessible in the body and controller contexts.
   Access from the controller context: <tt>some_common_method</tt>.
   Access from the body context: